 The Company's operating model is to outsource all operational and maintenance ("O&M") activities including asset management capability.
 O&M activities are outsourced to Balfour Beatty Utility Solutions Limited.
-Balfour Beatty Investments Limited ("BBI") provides certain financial and management services to the Company through a Professional Services Agreement ("PSA").
-As part of its general asset management responsibilities BBI fulfils the role of an 'informed buyer' to ensure that the outsourced O&M services are of the required quality to ensure that the Company meets its Licence obligations and complies with good industry practice.
+Until 29 February 2016 Balfour Beatty Investments Limited ("BBI") was providing certain financial and management services to the Company through a Professional Services Agreement ("PSA"), however due to change in ownership from 1 March 2016 Equitix Management Services Limited ("EMS") performs these services through the amended Professional Services Agreement ("PSA").
+As part of its general asset management responsibilities EMS fulfils the role of an 'informed buyer' to ensure that the outsourced O&M services are of the required quality to ensure that the Company meets its Licence obligations and complies with good industry practice.
 The Company has mitigated the performance risk of its outsourced service providers through the O&M and PSA contract.